texcoffier/StoX/README.md

   * Allow options in the URL (source content, opened blocks...).
   * Add instructions `ROTATE(nr_items, shift)`, `JUMP FCT`, `RETURN`.
-  * Add an integer to boolean function and use it for comparison operators.
+  * Add an integer-to-boolean function and use it for comparison operators.
   * Add documentation/parameters at the block bottom.
   * Add time travel to the syntactic analyzer: it is needed for debugging.